Zhuo-Yuanhao/COMP90024-CCC-notes/README.md

     - Partitioning
         - Decomposition of computational activities and data into smaller tasks
         - Numerous Pprallelisation paradigms:
-            - Master-Worker/task-farming
+            - Master-Worker/task-farming（整体结构层面的）
                 - Master decomposes the problem into small tasks
                 - distributes to workers and gathers partial results to produce the result
                 - Master-worker/task-farming is like divide and conquer with master doing both split and join operation
                 - <img src="./docs/4.jpg" width="20%" height="50%" />
-            - Divide and Conquer
+            - Divide and Conquer（整体结构层面的）
                 - 1) A problem is divided into two or more sub problems
                 - 2) each of these sub problems are solved independently
                 - 3) their results are combined
                 - 3 operations: split, compute, and join
                 - Master-worker/task-farming is like divide and conquer with master doing both split and join operation
                 - <img src="./docs/7.jpg" width="20%" height="50%" />
-            - Single Program Multiple Data (SPMD)
+            - Single Program Multiple Data (SPMD)（data层面的）
                 - Each process executes the same piece of code, but on different parts of the data
                 - Data is typically split among the available processors
                 - Data splitting and analysis can be done in many ways
                 - Commonly exploited model: MapReduce
                 - <img src="./docs/5.jpg" width="20%" height="50%" />
-            - Pipelining
+            - Pipelining （data层面的）
                 - Suitable for applications involving multiple stages of execution
                 - typically operate on large number of data sets.
                 - <img src="./docs/6.jpg" width="30%" height="50%" />
-            - Speculation
+            - Speculation（整体结构层面的）
                 - Used when it is quite difficult to achieve parallelism through the previous paradigms
                 - use "look ahead" execution
                     - Like look ahead, if the data is predictable, we could use the predicted data to do the following action while waiting for data.